 What you say next will save time and possibly save your life.
-Identify yourself (the name of the boat - if you don't have one, make something up right then, e.g., "motor vessel 'Charlie'").
-Then, most important, identify the nature of your distress and where you are!
-For example, "Secur-a-tay, secur-a-tay, secur-a-tay, this is the motor-vessel Charlie.
+Identify yourself (the name of the boat - if you don't have one, make something up right then "motor vessel 'charlie'") and, most importantly, the nature of your distress and where you are!
+For example, "secure-a-tay, secure-a-tay, secure-a-tay, this is the motor-vessel Charlie.
 We are taking on water and are 10 miles due south of Moriches Inlet.
 Over."
-(I lead with "Secur-a-tay" to make my urgent message stand-out in all the traffic.)
-When the USCG hears that, they will come right back to you (if they don't within, say, one minute, hail them again).
-Note that I finished my hail with the word, "over."
+(I lead with "secure-a-tay" to make my urgent message stand-out in all the traffic.)
+When the USCG hears that, they will come right back to you (if they don't within, say, a minute, hail them again.)
+Note that I finished my hail with the word "over."
 This means I am finished talking and hoping to hear back.
 (There is no such sign-off, despite the movies, as "over and out."
-"Out" means I am done talking and I don't want to talk to you any more.
-"Over" means I am done talking and I don't with the talk to you any more.
-"Over" means I am done talking and I don't with the talk to you some more.
-Which is it, Bunky??)
-The rest will be pretty straightforward for the private boat captain.
+"Out" means I am done talking and I do want to talk to you any more.
+"Over" means I am done talking and I do want to talk to you some more.
+Which is it, bunky??")

+The rest will be pretty straight-forward for the private boat captain.
 USCG Forces will essentially take over the conversational and situational control at that point.
 They will gather essential information (how many people aboard?) and direct you to take action consistent with the risk of the situation (get everyone in life jackets.)
 They will also put out an urgent call to all boaters in your vicinity to render assistance if they can, as Good Samaritans.
 And, if the risk warrants it, they will get under way within minutes of your hail.

 Get a radio - and sound safe and smart out there!
-About the Author: Vincent Pica is a coxswain and the Commander of Flotilla 18-06 East Moriches.
-He was a navigator in a brown-water and blue-water sailboat racing crew for eight seasons.
-From the "iron sails" side, he is a licensed US Coast Guard Master of Steam and Diesel Powered Vessels, carries a Radar Observer endorsement, Unlimited, on his license and is certified in Marine Diesel Engine Operation and Maintenance.
-Have something to say?
-Sound off on the Squawk Box.